Malo Saʻoloto Tutoʻatasi o Sāmoa

 Central Bank of Samoa

 The Pacific Games (previously known as the South Pacific Games) first started in 1963 and occur every 4 years.
-Suva Fiji held the first game with 10 games and only 13 nations participated (without Australia or New Zealand).
+Suva Fiji held the first game with 10 games and only 13 nations participated (excluding Australia or New Zealand).
 This is the 6th tournament under the new name since 1999.

 Governor - Maiava Atalina Emma Ainuu-Enari